A ginormous number of people don’t travel.

 Second, your brain is most receptive to anything you see or hear.
 Don’t start the day listening to news full of murder and mayhem.
-Listen to motivational videos of people who have achieved greatness.
+Listen to motivational videos created by people who have achieved greatness.

 Quote positive affirmations that reinforce your desires and repeat them often.
 Until they become a reality.

 Just because you don’t have an extra thousand dollars lying around doesn’t mean you can’t afford to travel.
 In fact, you can’t afford not to.

 A rumor is going around that travel is expensive.